mfaruqui/sparse-coding/README.md

 ###Data you need

-1. Word Vector File
+Word Vector File.
 Each vector file should have one word vector per line as follows (space delimited):-

 ```the -1.0 2.4 -0.3 ...```